mrmorkeberg/Memgame/Readme.md

     - The prolem was another typo... restarGame instead of restartGame.

 - Sixth bug issue was when I was validating the Javescript in jshint.
 It came upp with 35 varnings.
 [View](assets/images/bugs/js-varnings.png)
     - In the end, I had to contact Tutor Assistance to get this solved.
 From Tutor Assistance I got a link to stackoverflow, where I found I could put in this comment to fix the problem.
-[View](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const")
+[View](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const") [See the comment](assets/images/bugs/comment.png)